 3555 Brand Rd, Richardson

 Balloon artists, bounce houses, and a climbing wall for the kids.
-Live music from Texas Flood (A Tribute to Stevie Ray Vaughan) and the Richardson Community Band presents its annual Patriotic Salute Concert.
+Live music including the Richardson Community Band with its annual Patriotic Salute Concert (8:45pm).
 9:45pm fireworks.

 All-American Fourth of July